lesley-byte/lesley-byte-portfolio/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+I'm excited to showcase my skills and learn more.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+To show off what I can do.
 - What problem does it solve?
+Without a portfolio everything is in different places and the viewer can't tell what is a good example of my work and what is just play.
 - What did you learn?
+I worked on my flexbox skills.

 ## Table of Contents (Optional)